ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/storage/customizing-raven-data-files-locations.markdown

 exit 0
 {CODE-BLOCK/}

+The output file _outFile.txt_ is supplied as a user argument.
-Add the script and its user arguments to the _settings.json_ file as follows:
+Add the script path and its user arguments to the _settings.json_ file as follows:

 {CODE-BLOCK:json}
 {